hoplon/hoplon/doc/Getting-Started.md

 #### Custom Reactive Attributes

-The output attributes can be extended by adding to the `tailrecursion.reactive/do!` multimethod.
-Look in the source file for examples.
+The output attributes can be extended by adding to the `tailrecursion.hoplon.reactive/do!` multimethod.
+For example, adding a `:foo` dispatch method will enable the use of the `:do-foo` attribute.
+Look in the source file for the `tailrecursion.hoplon.reactive` namespace for examples.